|

 Asia, telemedicine and teleradiology could help in providing more efficient and

-rural areas.
+timely medical care in rural areas.
 Companies should consolidate their distribution function throughout

 Asia in order to be more cost-effective and efficient in product delivery.
 In